 "I've been backpacking and climbing for about 55 years, and have owned perhaps 20 mountain tents.
 This is by far the best design I've ever had in a lightweight tent.
 The pole and fly system with color coding make for very easy setup.
 Keeping in mind that it is incredibly light (it is easy to make a strong, secure tent that is heavy), it does the job admirably." —Geezerhiker

 A roomy backpacking tent?
-That seems like an oxymoron, until you meet this tent.
-Clocking in at three pounds, one ounce, you get a massive amount of room (29 square feet of floor space).
+That seems like an anomaly, until you meet this tent.
+Clocking in at just over 3 pounds, the Copper Spur HV UL 2 offers a surprising amount of room (29 square feet of floor space).
 We’re talking enough room to actually sit up and change your clothes while in the tent.
-Or play cards for hours to escape the rain.
-Or even snuggle a human and large adventure dog comfortably (or two adventure cats, if you have them).
+(Or play cards for hours to escape the rain.)
 Hence, the HV—high volume—in the name.
-The two doors keep you sane (see above) and roomy vestibules keep your stuff dry and out of the way.
-When you actually want to be comfortable in the woods, this tent is necessary.
+The two doors help keep you sane and roomy vestibules keep your stuff dry and out of the way.
+This is a tent for when you actually want to be comfortable in the woods.

-- High-volume hub and steep wall architecture for strength and increased living space (without additional weight)
+- High-volume hub and steep wall architecture offer ample living space (without additional weight)

 - Four-way hub design increases stability, strength and livable space

-- Huge ceiling pocket offers great storage space
+- Roomy ceiling pocket offers great storage space

-- All seams are taped with waterproof, solvent-free polyurethane tape, with no PVC or VOCs
+- All seams are taped with waterproof, solvent-free polyurethane tape, without PVC or VOCs

 Best for Bad Weather